 Extremely high values, which makes us wonder if we are not simply buying a carbohydrate supplement.

-Residual values of fat, so there is not much to comment.
+Residual values of fat, therefore, there is not much to comment.

-BCAA's – No addition of BCAA's (Leucine, Isoleucine or Valine) is listed in the ingredients, so we assume that the brand was just using the fact that milk and egg proteins include BCAA's to create a “false illusion” of a formula with BCAA's added.
+BCAA?s ?
+No BCAA's (Leucine, Isoleucine or Valine) are listed in the ingredients, so we assume that the brand just tried to use the fact that milk and egg proteins include BCAA's to create a ?false illusion? of a formula with BCAA's added.

-Creatine – 300mg of creatine for every 100g and 1g for every full serving (5 scoops) is simply a weak dose.
+Creatine ?
+300mg of creatine per 100g and 1g per full serving (5 scoops) is simply a low dose.

-Glutamine – 150mg for every 100g of product and 500mg for every full serving (5 scoops), this is an incredibly low dose that will not bring any benefit.
+Glutamine ?
+150mg for every 100g of product and 500mg for every full dose (5 scoops), this is an incredibly low dose that will not provide any benefit.